-Finding your first work experience placement as a prospective medical student is often a challenge, but there are steps that can be taken to make this space less difficult to navigate.
+Finding your first GP work experience placement as a prospective medical student is often a challenge, but there are steps that can be taken to make this space less difficult to navigate.

 Differentiating yourself from other eager students and demonstrating your enthusiasm and potential can often make you stand out to healthcare professionals and make finding experience much easier.
 Here is some advice to make your journey easier and more enjoyable!